linux-themes/.github/profile/README.md

 The goal of this project is to create a modern frontend for downloading and installing themes and configurations.

 Current Projects:
--Website: Browse themes and configurations
+- Website: Browse themes and configurations
--Themes-Cli: Automatically install themes and configurations from git repositories
+- Themes-Cli: Automatically install themes and configurations from git repositories

 To contriute please have a look at the `TODO Roadmap` under the `Projects` tab in the menu above!